digibart/killeradmin/guide/killeradmin/tutorial.md

 		'database'   => MODPATH.'database',   // Database access
 		'orm'        => MODPATH.'orm',        // Object Relationship Mapping
 		'pagination' => MODPATH.'pagination', // Paging of results
+		'cache'      => MODPATH.'cache',      // Caching with multiple backends
 	);

 Config the auth and database module as needed.

 [!!]
 It is important to load the `killeradmin` before the `auth` module, because `killeradmin` overwrites some files of `auth`.

-### Create the database
+### 1.2 Setup the database

-Next step is to create the database.
+Next step is to create the database tables if not done already.
 You can find the mysql or postgresql in `modules/auth/mysql.sql` or `modules/auth/postgresql.sql`

-### Create initial user

-To create a initial user with admin rights, go to `http://localhost/admin/users/setup`.
-This will create a user with username `admin` and password `admin`

-[!!]
-Don't forget to change the password before you go live!
+### 1.3 Setup Killer Admin

+Go to [/admin/setup](http://localhost/admin/setup).
+You will get an `acces denied` error if already users exists, or `Kohana::$enviroment` is not `KOHANA::DEVELOPMENT`.
+This page checks if all the modules are enabled, and Auth and KillerAdmin modules are configured.
+If all goes well, you can create a new user at the bottom of the page.
+Jump to the next chapter [Configuration](tutorial#2-configuration) on how to config KillerAdmin.

-### Done
+### 1.4 Done
-That's it, if you go to `http://localhost/admin/` you should be redirected to the login page.
+That's it, if you go to [/admin/](http://localhost/admin/) you should be redirected to the login page.

-# Configuration
+# 2 Configuration

-## Creating a menu button
+### 2.1 Creating a menu button
 All the menu buttons are defined in `config/admin.php`.
 Copy `config/admin.sample.php` to your `application/config` folder.
 To add menu items, add keys to the menu array, for example: